 Nothing beats the ease of bromeliad guzmania houseplant care.
-Growing guzmania bromeliads is simple and their unique growth habit and flower bracts will add interest to the home year round.
+Growing guzmania bromeliads is simple and their unique growth habit and flower bracts will add interest to the home year-round.
 Let’s learn more about the care of guzmanias.

 Bromeliad Guzmania Plant

 Guzmania plants are perennial plants in the bromeliad family.
-There are over 120 different guzmania plants and all are native to South America.
+There are over 120 different guzmania plants and all of them are native to South America.
 These tropical beauties are known as epiphytic plants and attach to trees with roots that never reach the soil.

 The leaves collect rainwater and the plant receives nourishment in its natural environment from decomposing leaves and droppings from monkeys and birds.